Divorce Statistics UK 2023

 The number of couples getting divorced is steadily declining

 However, that's not the whole story.
 While the number of divorces has been steadily dropping, so has the number of couples getting married.
-So it's not necessarily the case that couples are getting better at staying together.
+So fewer divorces doesn't necessarily mean that couples are getting better at staying together.
 The year with the highest number of marriages was 1972, when 426,241 couples said, "I do."
 By 2019, that number had dropped to 219,850—a decrease of 48%.
+(2020 was even lower, at just 85,770 marriages, but we view that as a data blip due to the pandemic.)

 Chart showing number of UK marriages and divorces over time